EnzoBnl/enzobnl/cmd.md

 glxheads
 # or
 watch nvidia-smi
-# duplicate command's output into a
+# duplicate command's output into a file
+ping google.com | tee -a /tmp/t.txt
 # grep example
 grep 'alias' /home/foo/.bashrc
 # find/xargs/cat/grep/wc to count the number of lines containing 'abc' in all python files contained in cwd